tgrant06/GradeMaster/Docs/FAQ Questions.md

 - Where can I get info to GradeMaster?
     - You can go to the this repository: <a href="https://github.com/DevT06/GradeMaster" target="_blank">https://github.com/DevT06/GradeMaster</a>

+- Is there a dark mode for the App?
+    - There is no dark mode for GradeMaster as of this moment.

 ##